Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Methodology

 \textbf{The initial step $\mathbf{t=0}$.} In traditional boosting methods, weak learners are boosted iteratively to form a strong learner.
 The weak learner at $t=0$ may be a constant (such as in GBDT) or have no difference to those at $t>0$.
 Here we face a different situation.
 Because we are motivated by i) the necessary adaptive flexibility of the distribution that departs from Gaussian, and ii) the fact that assuming Gaussian distribution can yield acceptable uncertainty estimation sometimes.
 Thus, starting from Gaussian will be a natural and reasonable idea.
 Consequently, we aim to let the quantile predictions $Q^0(x)$ at $t=0$ be as good as possible under the Gaussian assumption.
 So, $F_0$ and $G_0$ will be designed to align with this goal. $F_0$ cannot be treated as a weak learner now.
 This will make the following learning at $t>0$ relatively easy.

-\textbf{The ensemble steps $\mathbf{t>0}$.} After learning a Gaussian-distributed $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$, imposing consecutive moderate modifications or tuning on the distribution is a natural idea, which is also consistent with the motivations of this paper.
-Hence, when $t>0$, we set $F_t$ as a relatively weak learner that aims to moderately update the quantile predictions $Q^{t-1}(x)$ to better ones $Q^{t}(x)$.
+\textbf{The ensemble steps $\mathbf{t>0}$.} After learning a Gaussian-distributed $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$, imposing consecutive moderate modifications or tuning on the distribution is a natural idea, and is also consistent with the motivations of this paper.
+So, when $t>0$, we set $F_t$ as a relatively weak learner that aims to moderately update the quantile predictions $Q^{t-1}(x)$ to better ones $Q^{t}(x)$.
 This updating should not be totally free or non-parametric, because preserving partially the old distribution is necessary for the purpose of adaptive flexibility. $F_t$ and $G$ will be designed accordingly.
-The transformer $G$ which is a crucial part in the framework builds a bridge between the weak learner $F_t$ and the quantile differences $Q^{t}(x)-Q^{t-1}(x)$ in two adjacent steps, as we will show later.
+The transformer $G$ which is a crucial part in the framework builds a bridge between the weak learner $F_t$ and the quantile differences $Q^{t}(x)-Q^{t-1}(x)$ in two adjacent steps, as shown later.

 \textbf{The regularization term.} Traditional machine learning models may adopt explicit regularization terms added into the learning objective, to decrease the model complexity and reduce the risk of over-fitting.
 For deep neural networks, the regularization terms can be in implicit forms, such as batch normalization, dropout, and early stopping, all of which are popular strategies.
 In our framework, both $F_0$ and $F_t$ are neural networks.
 Thus, we adopt the following regularization strategies instead of the explicit term $\lambda_t R(\Theta_t)$: i) restrict the number of layers and the hidden layer sizes in $F_t$ when $t>0$; ii) restrict the output dimension of $F_t$ for $t\ge 0$ (with the assistance of non-learnable $G_0$ or $G$ to map the output to the quantiles); and iii) adopt those strategies mentioned above such as early stopping.
 Finally and most importantly, to further avoid over-fitting and to seek the balance between the flexibility and the distribution structure, we use a regularization strategy of adaptively deciding the number of ensemble steps $T$, called the adaptive $T$ strategy.